hacks-guide/Guide_Vita/docs/yamt.md

 By using the YAMT kernel plugin, the USB drive or microSD card you use will be mounted to `ux0:` just like a Sony memory card.
 This is very useful because microSD cards are significantly cheaper than Sony memory cards (especially at higher capacities).

-This will use FTP (File Transfer Protocol) to transfer the files, so your Vita and PC must be connected to the same network.

 ::: tip
 If you're using a USB drive or psvsd adapter, or if this method doesn't work for you, follow the [StorageMgr](storagemgr) guide.
 :::